3DRaven/semantrix/README.md

 ---

-**Semantrix** empowers intelligent code discovery and reuse through advanced semantic search capabilities, making it an essential tool for modern development workflows and AI-assisted programming.
+**Semantrix** empowers intelligent code discovery and reuse with custom prompt generation through advanced semantic search capabilities, making it an essential tool for modern development workflows and AI-assisted programming.